 The Playbar is arguably one of the best products from Sonos, but it’s just a little too dated at this point to recommend over some new options.
-Sonos does a great job at supporting their products to make sure it works with the rest of their line-up for way longer than most companies, but we’d recommend just waiting for this to get refreshed (eventually…hopefully) before dropping the cash.
+Sonos does a great job at supporting their products to make sure it works with the rest of their line-up for way longer than most companies, but we’d recommend just waiting for the next generation model (eventually…hopefully) before dropping the cash.

 We’re not saying that it isn’t any good (if you already have a Playbar you know that it’s still going strong), but it’s roughly five years old at this point and lacking the voice assistant features that’s sure to come to the product whenever it gets refreshed.
 Of course, if you don’t really care about voice assistant features then go for it.
 Good sound is good.